She's waiting for Animal Day to arrive.

 - In Survivor's Quest the Geroons come aboard the Chaf Envoy wearing furs.
 When they reveal themselves as the planet-looting Vagaari, they remove stasis devices from the furs, which come to life as vicious animals that the Vagaari promptly sic on the Chiss delegation.

-- In Harry Harrison's West Of Eden, the Yilanč use a fur-bearing animal as a cloak.
+- In Harry Harrison's West of Eden, the Yilanè use a fur-bearing animal as a cloak.
 One spin-off, set during a particularly bad cold snap, has one lament "We can't breed our cloaks fast enough!"

-- In an episode of Dinosaurs, the teenage girl Charlene gets a stole which is a real mink-like creature.
-The stole is very snooty and starts telling her which friends are not high-class enough to be friends of "theirs."
+- Dinosaurs: In "Slave to Fashion", the teenage girl Charlene gets a coat which is a real mink-like creature.
+The coat is very snooty and starts telling her which friends are not high-class enough to be friends of "theirs".
 In the end Charlene decides some fashions just aren't worth it.

 - In Elite Beat Agents, when the Carrington sisters are shipwrecked, one of the things they get the animals to do are wrap around their shoulders to keep them warm.